0o-de-lally/thesis-market/.ai/charters/README.md

-# Vision-Market Agent Roster
+# Thesis-Market Agent Roster

-This folder defines the agent roles that collaborate to plan, build, evaluate, and operate the Vision-Market product.
+This folder defines the agent roles that collaborate to plan, build, evaluate, and operate the Thesis-Market product.

 Each agent file is a concise, actionable charter: mission, inputs, outputs, workflows, guardrails, and KPIs.
 Use these as system prompts or role specs in your orchestration layer.